Role of the Governing Board

 Welcome to this section of the website where you can find out more about the school’s governors and the work that we do.

-- We are committed to providing a high quality education for all children within the Aspire Federation.
+- We are committed to providing a high quality education for all children within The Weald Federation.

 Our main role:-

 - We act as a ‘critical friend’ to the Executive Headteacher and the staff through support and positive challenge as they work to improve the school and achieve high standards and excellence across every aspect of school life.

 - ensuring clarity of the school’s vision and ethos;

 - ensuring the school meets its statutory obligations and duties;

 - setting strategic direction for schools through oversight of school self-evaluation and associated improvement planning targets;

 - approving the school’s budget and making sure its money is well spent by overseeing its financial performance;

 - monitoring and reviewing progress against the school's budget and targets;

 - appointing and holding the Executive Headteacher to account for the educational performance standards of the Federation and its pupils.